 The Technical Proposal presents an overview of the planned ECV production scheme (see table).
-The ECV production will accommodate the user requirements, however, with a yearly cycle of the SEC and of the IV in the interior due to the limited funding of the cci+ [AD3].
+The ECV production will accommodate the user requirements.
+However, limited to a yearly cycle of the SEC and of the IV in the interior due to the limited funding of the cci+ [AD3].